Frequently Asked Questions

 a standard reentry.
 The sail can either be left up or lowered down

 depending on your skill and comfort level.
 We usually lower the rig before re-entering.
+We recommend practicing re-entering your boat at least once prior to venturing far from shore.

 Absolutely, because the sail and leeboards are balanced to each other.
 Course corrections involve adjusting the leeboards, along with using sweeping and rudder strokes with the paddle.
 Sailing without a rudder is not as easy as sailing with a rudder, but it helps improve our paddling and sailing skills.
 The first boat we tested this type of sailing rig on was a mid 1980’s Aquaterra Prism.
 We sailed this boat without a rudder for years and had a great time.
 That said, we eventually purchased a rudder and had an even better time.
 It’s really nice to be able to stow your paddle and have your hands free when you want.